 To make our list, it wasn’t enough for a place to be blessed with extraordinary natural resources; it was equally important that those resources are being cared for.
 We chose these five destinations not only for their unique biodiversity but also for a local commitment to maintaining the beauty and integrity of these places through sustainable tourism.
 And remember — visitors must do their part as well, as the parts of the earth with the greatest ecological diversity are often the most threatened.
 If you choose to visit, it’s more important than ever to follow our green travel tips to ensure that these places remain beautiful and unspoiled for many years to come.

-Long before it was featured on the 10th season of “Survivor,” the island nation of Palau was recognized as one of the world’s foremost diving destinations.
+Long before it was featured on Survivor, the island nation of Palau was recognized as one of the world’s foremost diving destinations.
 In the crystal-clear sea just off the coast is a colorful underwater wonderland, featuring more than 500 species of coral teeming with some 1,400 kinds of fish.
 On land, travelers can wander along unspoiled beaches or go trekking through dense jungles.

 Palau’s remote location in the westernmost corner of Micronesia has helped to shield both its natural resources and its cultural traditions from the detrimental effects of mass tourism, and the locals are working to make sure their island paradise stays pristine well into the future.
 About 460 miles of reefs and lagoon waters are dedicated no-fishing zones, which has allowed many endangered species of fish to repopulate the area.
 The Palau Conservation Society manages nearly two dozen conservation areas and encourages sustainable development to protect the islands’ fragile ecosystems.